John Loiello AFSOAS FISH Scholarship

 The John Loiello AFSOAS FISH Scholarship was set up by the American Friends of SOAS The scholarship is named after John Loiello, a founding board members and benefactor of AFSOAS who sadly passed away in 2013.
 The purpose of the scholarship is to give an American student the life changing opportunity to study a full-time, one-year taught Master's programme at SOAS in London.

-The total value of the scholarship will be £22,200.
-Tuition fees will be deducted from this amount and the remainder may be used towards maintenance.
+The total value of the scholarship will be USD $30,000 Tuition fees will be deducted from this amount and any remainder may be used towards maintenance.